sdhfgfhgf/michaelzhang.github.io/README.md

 # 🛠 💻 ⚡️ Michael Zhang – Computer Engineering student @ UBC

-Welcome to my project portfolio.
+Welcome to my GitHub project portfolio.
 I’m a Computer Engineering student at the University of British Columbia, passionate about solving real-world problems through a blend of **software engineering**, **hardware integration**, and **intelligent systems design**.

 This repository showcases a curated set of my technical projects.
 Each project demonstrates a unique combination of skills in system architecture, embedded development, robotics, data engineering, and full-stack implementation.
 All projects are based on **real, hands-on experience**—with documented code, visuals, and outcomes.